 Of course you can choose any border you like.
 If you need some ideas, check out our BORDERS section here on the website.

-TC: Treble Crochet, YO twice, insert your hook into the deignated stitch (ST,) YO and pull up a loop, YO and pull through two loops, YO and pull through two loops again, YO and pull through remaining two loops left on the hook.
+Treble Crochet (TC): YO twice, insert your hook, YO and pull up a loop, YO and pull through two loops, YO and pull through two loops again, YO and pull through remaining two loops left on the hook.

 Chain 100.
 (If you would like a larger blanket you may make a chain to the length you need in any EVEN number.)